Frequently Asked Questions

 Some people are sensitive to particular techniques, which makes them feel uncomfortable and want to giggle.
 If that happens, I may use a broader stroke or deeper pressure, so it doesn't tickle.
 In the unlikely event, you're still way too ticklish with those variations, I can skip that part of the body and concentrate on less sensitive areas.

-It is your massage, so you can withhold your consent for a particular area to be treated at any time and still receive a massage.
+It is your massage session, so you can withhold your consent for a particular area to be treated at any time and still receive a massage.

 Please be sure to tell me beforehand about your sensitive or particularly ticklish areas of your body to accommodate you more effectively.